ultimatesource/denovogear/README.md

      * Individuals can be specified as founders using the `@founder` tag.
 Any values in the parental columns will be ignored.
      * Individuals can be specified as clones/somatic samples of other individuals using `@clone`.
 Only one parent should be specified, and its ploidy will be copied to the clone.
      * Individuals can be specified as a gamete of another individual using `@gamete`.
 Only the appropriate parent should be specified.
 This tag will also set the ploidy of the individual to 1.
+ * If an identifier contains a special character that would otherwise affect parsing (e.g. spaces), they can be encoded using [percent encoding](https://en.wikipedia.org/wiki/Percent-encoding).

 #### Mixed Ploidy and Mutation Accumulation Example